Drink Driving Ban

 At levels of 86 ug breath / 196 mg blood / 261 mg urine, community service is an option, as would a curfew order, but at lower levels, the ban will range from 12–36 months.

-Any previous offence within 10 years will result in a disqualification of at least 36 months.
+If there has been a previous drink driving offence within 10 years, a second offence will result in a disqualification of at least 36 months.

 Although this may affect the duration of the disqualification, it is most unlikely that it would result in a ban being avoided.